microsoft/hands-on-lab-redis/docs/workshop.md

 ## Lab 3.2: Browse history

 You have previously created an Azure Function which reacts to cache expiry by listening to keyspace events.
-In this second part of this lab you will create a second Azure Function which will consume Redis Streams and process incoming Stream entries.
+In this second part of this lab you will create a second Azure Function called `history-func` which will consume Redis Streams and process incoming Stream entries.

-This new Azure Function will power an API for retrieving a user's browsing history, e.g. which products the users have viewed recently.
+This new Azure Function will power an API for retrieving a user's browsing history (which products the user viewed recently).

+The following sequence diagram illustrates how `history-func` gets data updates from `catalog-api` via the Redis Stream and how it serves the browsing history via the HTTP endpoint `/api/history` to the Web App:

 ![Example of sequence diagram to introduce history-func](./assets/history-func-usage-sequence-diagram.png)